-Another day of busy work is finally over and yet, you find it impossible to enjoy that well-deserved resting time.
+Another day of busy work is finally over.
+And yet, you can’t seem to unwind.
 Your mind keeps going back to the problems left at the office, the bills to pay, or the uncertainty of the future.
-Soon, all those thoughts snowball into an unstoppable avalanche of stress and racing thoughts that won’t go away as night approaches.
+Soon, all those thoughts snowball into an unstoppable avalanche of stress and racing thoughts that won’t go away as the night approaches.
 To enjoy a proper rest and recharge your batteries for the next day, it’s important to prepare your mind first.
-The best way to achieve this is with a period of evening relaxation.
+Achieve this through a session of evening relaxation.

 What happens during the day?

-Feeling like you can’t wind down or find the energy to go on is perfectly normal.
+Feeling like you can’t wind down or find the energy to go on is normal.
 We live in a world that never stops and demands too much of us.
 Stress levels are rising every year with no signs of stopping.
-According to a 2019 report, many countries across the world have highly stressed societies.
-The United States, for example, makes it to the ranking with 55% of its population experiencing high levels of stress on a daily basis.
+According to a report, many countries across the world have highly stressed societies.
+America, for example, makes it to the ranking with 55% of its population experiencing high levels of stress on a daily basis.
 Stress is typically common in the workplace, with 83% of American workers suffering from constant stress.

 In Japan, death from overwork is common and it is termed as Karoshi.
 In 2017, 190 Karoshi deaths were reported.
 Stress is not only present in the workplace; it is also widely experienced by school and university students.
 A 2018 UK survey found that 83% of people aged 18 to 24 reported being so stressed they felt unable to cope with life.

 Very often, as the day is nearing an end and you’re trying to wind down, your mind won’t be quiet.
 No matter how hard you try, your brain keeps playing a compilation of your most regretful or negative experiences: a poor performance review at work, a heated discussion with your partner, an overpriced electricity bill, and so on.